File Registry Entry Reference

 • default: nil

-• required if either :src_class or :dest_class requires a path
+• A path String value is required if either :src_class or :dest_class requires a path

 :src_class

 [Class] the Ruby class used to read in data.
 This class must be defined in the Sources namespace or equivalent.
-Example: you should never use Kiba::Extend::Destinations::CSV as a src_classvalue.
+That is, Kiba::Extend::Destinations::CSV will not work as a src_class value.

 • required, but default supplied if not given

-• default: value of Kiba::Extend.source (Kiba::Extend::Sources::CSV unless overridden by your ETL app)
+• default: value of Kiba::Extend.source (This will be Kiba::Extend::Sources::CSV unless overridden by your ETL app)

 :src_opt